MatthijsKamstra/hxmeteor/README.md

 Externs and tools to build [meteor](https://www.meteor.com/) applications using [Haxe](https://www.haxe.org) language.

-This is a version that is used in production but the externs might not be complete, also some of the workflows/concepts are subject to change.
+Current version is used in production but the externs might not be complete, also some of the workflows/concepts are subject to change.

 Currently up-to-date:

 - Meteor 1.4.3.1
-- Haxe 3.4.0
+- Haxe 3.4.2

-##How it works
+## How it works
 Meteor.js has a very specific workflow designed for javascript language, some of its features are slightly modified or workaround when using Haxe.

 Check out the [example](/examples) folder